Diversity, Equity and Belonging

 The Applicant Mentorship Program (AMP) pairs prospective applicants with current students, who can offer guidance and answer questions throughout the application process.
 We especially encourage applicants from underrepresented backgrounds and those lacking support or facing other challenges in their pursuits of graduate studies to sign up for AMP!
 Learn more here.

-Part of MIT's GradCatalyst, ArchCatalyst is a student-led workshop to help undergraduates plan their academic trajectories.
+GradCatalyst for Architecture is a student-led workshop to help undergraduates plan their academic trajectories.
 This interactive webinar covers the unwritten rules to preparing for, applying to, and succeeding in graduate school.
 Sessions are open to anyone exploring the option of graduate education in architecture and similar fields.
+The 2023 session will be held on November 14th at 1pm.
 Learn more and register here.
-Look for and sign up for the Architecture session as it becomes available in November.

 Below are selected reports and surveys on diversity, equity, and belonging for our department, as well as the School and MIT at large.
 We aim to continue these efforts and expand DEB metrics for our department.